Concordium/concordium-base/identity-provider-service/README.md

 1. Receive a request from a wallet on `http://[hostname]:8100/api/identity
 1. Deserialize `IdentityObjectRequest` and validate its contents by using the supplied library function `id::identity_provider::validate_request`.
+The validated request is saved in the database.
-1. Perform identity verification with the identity verifier, i.e. the identity of the given caller has to be verified.
+1. Forward the wallet to the identity verification attribute HTML form.
-In the proof of concept the identity verifier is another service, which always verifies an identity and returns a static attribute list for any identity.
+1. The user fills out the attribute form and submits it to the identity verifier, which then saves the attributes to a file database.
+At this step the identity verifier should validate the attributes of the user, but for the POC the attributes are simply accepted at face value.
+Afterwards the user is forwarded back to the identity provider service that will perform the next step.
-1. Create a signature for the received request and attribute list by using the supplied library function `id::identity_provider::sign_identity_object`.
+1. Read the validated request from the database that matches the current flow.
+The attribute list for the given user is retrieved from the identity verifier.
+The request and attribute list are signed by using the supplied library function `id::identity_provider::sign_identity_object`.
 1. Save the corresponding revocation record that can be used by the anonymity revokers to identify the user.
 1. Generate the identity object which consists of the received request, the attribute list and the signature and